tahlim/DevSecOps-Project/README.md

 Goto Manage Jenkins → Tools → Install JDK(17) and NodeJs(16)→ Click on Apply and Save

-3. **SonarQube:**
+3. **Create SonarQube Token:**

-Create the token

-Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
+- Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
 It should look like this

-After adding sonar token

-Click on Apply and Save
+- After adding sonar token, Click on Apply and Save

 **The Configure System option** is used in Jenkins to configure different server